 - Driving or operating heavy machinery, until you know how the medicine affects you

-Clinical trials for Qsymia did not include minors, so this medication is not indicated for pediatric patients under the age of 18.
+Clinical trials did not include minors, so this medication is not indicated for pediatric patients under the age of 18.

-Always maintain a current list of all of the prescription & OTC medications, herbal supplements, vitamins and drugs that you regularly consume.
+Always keep a current list of all of the prescription & OTC medications, herbal supplements, vitamins and drugs that you regularly consume.
 You should know the dosages as well.
 NEVER change your medication or supplement use without first consulting your doctor and pharmacist.
-Due to the high potential for drug interactions with Qsymia, it’s vital that your doctor and pharmacist have all of the most recent information from you.
+Due to the high potential for drug interactions, it’s vital that your doctor and pharmacist have all of the most recent information from you.

 Some of the substances that negatively interact with Qsymia include: